ristep/rpGameOfLife/README.md

 # Project is Reactjs test for [Conway Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life)

+Project is jus an experiment for making Game of Life with reactjs and redux state managment.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts